serverfarmer/sf-backup/README.md

 All hosts with installed Server Farmer, unless explicitly disabled, are doing their own backup (to specified directory on local drive), which is then pulled using `scp` by special host named *backup collector* (which is responsible for long-term backup storage).

 *This part of backup documentation describes only local aspects.
-See `sf-backup-collector` repository for details about backup transfer, central storage etc.*
+See `sm-backup-collector` repository for details about backup transfer, central storage etc.*

 ### Backup sources